-Some autopilots have engine position sensors that are mounted to the hydraulic steering cylinder.
-With these autopilots, the engine position sensor bracket could hit the transom when the engines are tilted to the full up position and cause damage to the engine rigging, the autopilot or the transom.
-If you have an autopilot installed on your boat, you should monitor the location of the engine cables and autopilot brackets as the engines are tilted to determine the best engine position and maximum engine tilt for your application.
+Some autopilot systems have engine position sensors mounted to the hydraulic steering cylinder.
+Autopilot engine position sensor brackets can hit the transom when the engines are tilted to the full up position and cause damage to the engine rigging, the autopilot or the transom.
+If you have an autopilot installed on your boat, monitor the location of the engine cables and autopilot brackets when tilting the engines to determine the best engine position and maximum engine tilt for your application.